 Best Artificial Intelligence Programs - Top 10

-These are the best artificial intelligence programs in the United States based on our comprehensive methodology that considers graduation rates, program size, institutional reputation, and career outcomes.
+These are the best artificial intelligence (AI) programs in the United States based on our comprehensive methodology that considers graduation rates, program size, institutional reputation, and career outcomes.
 Rankings are updated annually using data from IPEDS and BLS.

 Best Artificial Intelligence Programs - Top 10